fez994/dentefederico/_posts/2020-4-10-Powerlifting and Machine Learning.md

 ## 2.0 Summarize Data

 Machine learning algorithms learn from data.
-It is critical that I feed them the right data for the problem i want to solve.
-Even if I have good data, I need to make sure that it is in a useful scale, format and even that meaningful features are included.
+It is critical that you feed them the right data for the problem you want to solve.
+Even if you have good data, you need to make sure that it is in a useful scale, format and even that meaningful features are included.
 Let's take a quick look into the OpenPowerlifting data:

 ```